Does SATOR Square

 a) Manuscript B, which mysteriously appeared in 1475 in the Capua region of Italy, written in Greek.
 It is a 15th-century reconstruction containing an older passage that is thought to date from the 4th century.
 It is very incomplete (5).

-b) Manuscript S, in Greek, cut into 4 by its discoverer between 1844 and 1859 for the benefit of his benefactors.
-It would have been dated to 330 AD, even though the monastery of Saint Catherine at the foot of Mount Sinai in Egypt did not yet exist at that time and, much later, neither did its archbishop, who apparently donated part of this codex to the famous bounty hunter of apocryphal manuscripts (6).
+b) Manuscript S, in Greek, cut into 4 by its discoverer between 1844 and 1859 for the benefit of his benefactors: it is also very incomplete.
+Its discoverer dated it to 330 AD, even though the monastery of Saint Catherine at the foot of Mount Sinai in Egypt did not exist at that time, nor did its archbishop at a later date, even though it was the archbishop who apparently donated part of the codex to the famous bounty hunter of apocryphal manuscripts (6).

 QUESTION OF CONTENTS

-It is also worth comparing the messages contained in the texts presented above, which will give us a clear indication of the source of inspiration for the SATOR Square:
+To refine our research still further, it is also worth comparing the contents of the texts presented above, which will give us a clear indication of the source of inspiration for the SATOR Square:

 1) Content of the SATOR Square :